jasonburk/HemisphericViews/weblog/Episodes/Episode 002/Episode 002 - Transcript.md

 I'm sort of I try and spread it out a little bit more and I really wanted to upgrade last year And I thought no I could just get an I reckon I can just get one more year out of this thing How was the series one holding up was it still working pretty well, or were you kind of already up against the wall with it?
-I have to say apart from a few random days where the battery would die at 11 a.m.
+I
-Most days it still does really well.
+Have to say apart from a few random days where the battery would die at 11 a.m Most days it still does really well.
 I I will still get to the end of the day and have a quarter of battery left It's super slow though
 I never you the only sort of features I can use on the old one